ingridpierre/pi-airplay/README.md

 ## Notes

-* The web interface runs on port 5000 by default
+* The web interface runs on port 8080 by default (shairport-sync uses port 5000)
 * AirPlay device name is set to "Pi-AirPlay" by default
 * For improved security, consider changing the default port